moonsol124/backstage/plugins/techdocs-backend/examples/documented-component-uffizzi/docs/index.md

 # Welcome!

+HOW DO I MAKE THIS WORK
+HOW DO I MAKE THIS WORK
+HOW DO I MAKE THIS WORK
+HOW DO I MAKE THIS WORK
+HOW DO I MAKE THIS WORK
+HOW DO I MAKE THIS WORK
+HOW DO I MAKE THIS WORK
+HOW DO I MAKE THIS WORK
+HOW DO I MAKE THIS WORK

 This is a basic example of documentation.
 It is intended as a showcase of some of the features that TechDocs provides out of the box.